fasiddiqui/project3/README.md

 * REPORT.md

 **Design choices:**
-* I decided to use the queue implementation from phase 2
 * Queue was modified to run get_length in O(1) time via a size variable
 * TPS I implemented a static Page Table of size 1024
 * Page object contains adress of memory, valid bit, other variables not yet implemented.